 The bottom lines is that Beyond the Darkness is a quality film from a director notorious for low-budget splatter.
 The underlying theme of failure to deal with loss provides a strong substrate for an otherwise weak plot.
 Coupled with buckets of animal innards and an appetite for human flesh, the result is a modern take on H.G.
 Lewis style horror.
 And that my friends is a wonderful thing!

-Beyond the Darkness (1979) - A Big Win for Revolting Joe - Malevolent Dark
+Beyond the Darkness (1979) - Cannibal craziness from Joe D'Amato - Malevolent Dark

 Director: Joe D'Amato